aerickt/lapwing-for-beginners/src/Chapter-05.md

 The words "purr" and "rub" have phonetically different vowels and yet still use the same vowel keys.

-This is not limited to the `U` vowel; for example, we see this in:
+This is not limited to the `U` vowel; for example:

 * `AR` as in "c<ins>ar</ins>"
 * `OR` as in "t<ins>or</ins>e"
 * `ER` as in "p<ins>er</ins>"
 * `UR` as in "p<ins>urr</ins>"

-Remember that with short vowels, spellings are used instead of pronunciation (rule 1 above).
+With these vowel sounds, spelling is used instead of pronunciation (rule 1 above).

 ### Section practice material